YikSanChan/site/pages/index.md

 # 陈易生

 I am 陈易生 (Yik San Chan) and I go by "Evan" in English speaking environments.
-I grew up in 惠州 (Huizhou), and currently I work as a software developer in 北京（Beijing）, after spending a few years in San Francisco Bay Area.
+I grew up in 惠州 (Huizhou), and currently I work as a software developer in 北京 (Beijing), after spending a few years in San Francisco Bay Area.
 Besides coding, I also [write](https://yiksanchan.com/posts) to learn and teach.
 I believe in what Richard Feynman said, "What I cannot create, I do not understand".